 There is no need to rely on a generic study.
 There are multitudinous key performance indicators and metrics that can help you determine the exact efficiency of your workforce.
 Once you get the results, you can see whether you need to work on enhancing employee efficiency in your organization or not.
 Your workforce might already be the most productive it can be.

 In this blog, we’ll discuss seven effective ways to determine the productivity of your workforce.
 If you are ready for this enchanting journey, let’s proceed.

 Did you know that there exists a productivity formula that you can directly use to determine the efficacy of your workforce?
 It is a simple formula with no complexities.
 The productivity formula has been derived from the basic definition of productivity, which is nothing but output per unit input.

 Productivity Formula = (Output/Input)

-Hare, the output is the value of goods and services produced by your workforce in a given time interval.
-The input is simply the amount of time required for producing the specific output.
+Here, the output is the value of goods and services produced by your workforce in a given time interval.
+The input is simply the amount of time required to produce the specific output.
 Seems confusing?
 Don’t worry; let’s consider an example to make things easier for you.

 Example: How to use the productivity formula